hyperledger/aries-rfcs/features/0592-indy-attachments/README.md

 ## Summary

 This RFC registers attachment formats used with Hyperledger Indy-style ZKP-oriented credentials in [Issue Credential Protocol 2.0](../0453-issue-credential-v2/README.md) and [Present Proof Protocol 2.0](../0454-present-proof-v2/README.md).
+These formats are generally considered v2 formats, as they align with the "anoncreds2" work in Hyperledger Ursa and are a second generation implementation.
+They began to be used in production in 2018 and are in active deployment in 2021.

 ## Motivation